What is vestibulodynia?

 Vestibulodynia is a common reason for entry dyspareunia (pain on attempting penetration during sexual intercourse).
 Vestibulodynia may be accompanied by vaginismus, an involuntary pelvic muscle contraction that prevents sexual intercourse.
 Vaginismus may also cause pain.

-Vestibulodynia is also sometimes described as localised provoked vulvodynia following the classification of The International Society for the Study of Vulvovaginal Diseases (ISSVD) in 2003 and updated in 2015.
+Vestibulodynia is also sometimes described as localised provoked vulvodynia following the classification of The International Society for the Study of Vulvovaginal Diseases (ISSVD) in 2003.
+This was updated in 2015.

 What are the symptoms?